jgwerner/jupyterhub-nbgrader-docker/README.md

 ## Status

-:**PLEASE REFER TO [illumidesk/illumidesk](https://github.com/illumidesk/illumidesk) IF YOU ARE INTERESTED IN A MAINTAINED VERSION OF THIS SETUP (PLUS MORE GOODIES :smile: )
+**PLEASE REFER TO [illumidesk/illumidesk](https://github.com/illumidesk/illumidesk) IF YOU ARE INTERESTED IN A MAINTAINED VERSION OF THIS SETUP (PLUS MORE GOODIES :smile: )**

 **Proof of Concept (POC)**